cloudgraphdev/cli/README.md

 # Example Queries

 To use CloudGraph, you will need to be familiar with GraphQL.
-This section contains a handful of example queries to get you up and running but is by no means exhaustive but if you can dream it up, you can query it!
+This section contains a handful of example queries to get you up and running but is by no means exhaustive.
+If you can dream it up, you can query it!
 Note that you can find additional example queries in the [examples](examples/) directory.
 Feel free to make a PR with other examples you would like to see included, check out the [Contribution Guidelines](#contribution-guidelines) section for more information.

 <br />

-## AWS Examples:
+## Basic AWS Examples:

-For the purposes of these examples we will just request the ID and ARNs to keep things brief, but you can query whatever attributes you want.
+For a list of currently supported AWS services please see the [AWS Provider Repo](https://github.com/cloudgraphdev/cloudgraph-provider-aws).
+For the purposes of these examples we will just request the IDs and ARNs of AWS resources to keep things brief, but you can query whatever attributes you want.

 <br />

-Get the ID and ARN of a single EC2 instance:
+Get the `ID` and `ARN` of a single `EC2 instance`:

 ```graphql
 query {